Acacia seeks arbitration after Tanzania tears up mining contracts

-LONDON Acacia Mining said on Tuesday it was seeking an adjudicator to resolve its dispute with the Tanzanian government over mining contracts as President John Magufuli ordered the suspension of any new licences.

-Acacia's move comes a day after the country passed two laws to force companies to re-negotiate their contracts.
+LONDON, July 4 Acacia Mining on Tuesday said it was seeking an adjudicator to resolve its dispute with the Tanzanian government, a day after the east-African country passed two laws to force companies to re-negotiate their contracts.

-Speaking at a public rally in northwest Tanzania on Tuesday, Magufuli said he had decided to rush through bills on Monday because Tanzania was fighting an economic war.
+Speaking at a televised public rally in northwest Tanzania on Tuesday, Magufuli said he had decided to rush through bills passed on Monday because Tanzania was fighting an economic war.

 "We couldn't wait to pass the laws because of the large scale theft taking place in the mining sector," Magufuli said.